 1 Downloading Dispa-SET 3

 2 How to cite 5

 3 Documentation 7

 4 Main contributors: 9

 5 Contents 11

-6 Indices and tables 75
+6 Indices and tables 77

-Рy thon Module Index 77
+Рy thon Module Index 79

-In dex 79
+In dex 81

 The Dispa-SET model is an open-source unit commitment and optimal dispatch model focused on the balancing and flexibility problems in European grids.
-Its pre and post-processing tools are written in Python and the main solver can be called via GAMS or via PYOMO.
-The selected Mixed-Integer Linear Programming (MILP) solver is CPLEX.
+Its pre and post-processing tools are written in Python and the main solver can be called via GAMS.